bassosimone/lfspackages/README.md

 to synchronize our local cache of packages that would be installed by the [homebrew](https://brew.sh) package manager.

-We name packages using the same names utilized by [homebrew](https://brew.sh), which simplifies checking whether there are new versions.
+(We name packages using the same names utilized by [homebrew](https://brew.sh), which simplifies checking for updates.)

 Then run